radheradhenikhil/iitk/README.md

 ## 🌟 **Overview**
 In today's cybersecurity landscape, the ability to extract actionable intelligence from unstructured threat reports is critical.
 This project leverages **Natural Language Processing (NLP)** to automatically uncover Indicators of Compromise (IoCs), Tactics, Techniques, and Procedures (TTPs), malware details, and targeted entities from natural language threat reports.

-The solution is aligned with the **MITRE ATT&CK Framework** and aims to automate and simplify threat intelligence extraction for cybersecurity professionals.

 ---

 ## ⚙️ **Features**